PrefectHQ/prefect/docs/guides/deployment/docker.md

 In this guide we'll:

 - Create a Docker image that stores your Prefect flow code.
-- Configure a [build step](/concepts/deployments#build) which will build a docker image on our behalf
+- Configure a [build step](/concepts/deployments#build) which will build a docker image on our behalf.
 - Build and register a new `log_flow.py` deployment that uses the new image.
 - Create a flow run from this deployment that spins up a Docker container and executes, logging a message.